Skip to content

 1. Open the runbook.

-3. In the Input parameters section, specify the name of your cluster in the ClusterName field and instance ID in the WorkerID field.
+3. In the Input parameters section, enter the name of your cluster for ClusterName and your instance ID for WorkerID.

 5. Choose Execute.

-Confirm worker node security group traffic requirements
+Check your worker node security group traffic requirements

-Confirm that your control plane's security group and worker node security group are configured with the requirements for inbound and outbound traffic.
+Confirm that you configured your control plane's security group and worker node security group with the requirements for inbound and outbound traffic.
 By default, Amazon EKS applies the cluster security group to the instances in your node group to facilitate communication between nodes and the control plane.
 If you specify custom security groups in the launch template for your managed node group, then Amazon EKS doesn't add the cluster security group.

-Verify worker node IAM permissions
+Check your worker node's IAM permissions

 Confirm that the Amazon VPC for your cluster has support for a DNS hostname and resolution